ocastroa/GuessWordPubNub/README.md

 ### Notes

 - Game is kept simple, as the purpose of this game is to demonstrate how PubNub's API is implemented in a multiplayer game.
 The possibilities for this game are endless.
-You can allow for more player's in a lobby, let player's choose a category to draw (like animals), increase the winning score from 3, add more colors to choose from, add a time limit for drawing the word, etc.
+You can allow for more players in a lobby, let players choose a category to draw (like animals), increase the winning score from 3, add more colors to choose from, add a time limit for drawing the word, etc.

 ### Acknowledgements